-As of June 30, 2018, collective bargaining agreements covering approximately 820 unionized employees had expired.
+As of September 29, 2018, collective bargaining agreements covering approximately 200 unionized employees had expired.
+On September 30, 2018, the collective bargaining agreement for the Company's Temiscaming, Quebec location expired, covering approximately 600 unionized employees.
 In all cases, the parties have continued to work under the terms of the expired contracts while negotiations continue.
 While there can be no assurances, the Company expects to reach agreements with its unions.
 However, a work stoppage could have a material adverse effect on its business, results of operations and financial condition.